alexei379/CarND-Behavioral-Cloning-P3/README.md

 Overview
 ---
 In this project, I've built deep convolutional neural network to clone driving behavior.
-[Project structure](https://github.com/alexei379/CarND-Behavioral-Cloning-P3) and [simultor](https://github.com/udacity/self-driving-car-sim) provided are provided by [Udacity - Self-Driving Car NanoDegree](http://www.udacity.com/drive).
+[Project structure](https://github.com/alexei379/CarND-Behavioral-Cloning-P3) and [simultor](https://github.com/udacity/self-driving-car-sim) are provided by [Udacity - Self-Driving Car NanoDegree](http://www.udacity.com/drive).

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior